-We and the Buyer have agreed to indemnify one another, and one another's affiliates, officers, directors, agents, representatives, successors and assigns, for certain losses attributable to a breach of certain covenants of such party required to be complied with after the Closing.
+We and the Buyer are required to indemnify one another, and one another's affiliates, officers, directors, agents, representatives, successors and assigns, for certain losses attributable to a breach of certain covenants of such party required to be complied with after the Closing.
 None of the representations and warranties or covenants required to be complied with prior to the Closing survive the Closing.

-We and the Buyer have further agreed to indemnify one another, and one another's affiliates, officers, directors, agents, representatives, successor and assigns, for certain losses attributable to an excluded liability or assumed liability, respectively.
+We and the Buyer are also required to indemnify one another, and one another's affiliates, officers, directors, agents, representatives, successor and assigns, for certain losses attributable to an excluded liability or assumed liability, respectively.